Request for a sick note

 Renewal of a sick note

-If you have a continuing problem and you have already received a sick note from the GP, simply request for a renewal with the receptionist or request it online who will inform your GP.
+If you have a continuing problem and you have already received a sick note from the GP, simply request for a renewal with the receptionist who will inform your GP or request it online by using link as mentioned above.
 You do not need to book an appointment.
 Your GP may organise a telephone consultation with you and be able to issue a certificate without needing to see you

 Back dating a sick note